Urban Plant Lady

 Sculptor and Fiber Artist

-Kei’Anna Anderson is an African American published sculptor who examines the biological similarities between the plant and human species.
+Kei’Anna Anderson is an African American published sculptor who examines biological similarities between the plant and human species.
 She uses field observations as well as biblical references to understand their physical and spiritual interconnectivity.

 In The Wake of Grief